openpreserve/scape/pt-mapred/README.md

 * *path-to-jar* leads to the jar file of the SCAPE subproject _pt-mapred_ which has to be built with dependencies.
 * *input-file-with-command-lines* functions like a batch file containing a list of commands line by line.
 * *output-dir-for-job* is the directory on HDFS where output files will be written to.
-* *toolspec-repo-dir* is a directory on HDFS containing available Toolspecs.
+* *toolspec-repo-dir* is a directory on HDFS containing available toolspecs.

 ### Demostration